 Between these projects I went to college, wrote a musical with my brother (actor Marco Hernandez), had children, and bought an Ice Cream truck when my kids needed their dad to be home.
 My kids worked it after-school, and sometimes during, and we were the best damned Ice Cream Truck in Phoenix.

 The Music of Jimmy Ojotriste has been an intense labor.
-Like many authors, I write stories that I want to read: tales imbued with the human warmth, humor and subtle magic that has permeated my experience.
-This year will be about sharing this story of music, glass eyes, brujos, abuelas, amigos, locuras and illusiones.
+Like many authors, I write stories that I want to read: tales imbued with the warmth, humor and subtle magic that has permeated my experience.
+I hope you enjoy this story of music, glass eyes, brujos, abuelas, amores, locuras and illusiones.